-- If the complaint cannot be resolved on an informal basis then the parents should put their complaint in writing to the Head.
-The Head will decide, after considering the complaint, the appropriate course of action to take. - In most cases the Head will speak to the parents concerned within 5 working days of receiving the complaint, to discuss the matter.
-If possible a resolution will be reached at this stage - It may be necessary for the Head, or their nominee, to carry out further investigations - The Head will keep written records of all meetings and interviews held in relation to the complaint - Once the Head is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents informed in writing.
-The Head will also give reasons for her decision and provide the parents with reasons within 15 working days of the compliant being put in writing - If the complaint is against the Head, the complaint should be made to the Chair of Governors.
-The Chair of Governors, or their nominee will call for a full report from the Head and for all the relevant documents.
+- If the complaint cannot be resolved on an informal basis then the parents should put their complaint in writing to the Headmistress.
+The Headmistress will decide, after considering the complaint, the appropriate course of action to take. - In most cases the Headmistress will speak to the parents concerned within 7 working days of receiving the complaint, to discuss the matter.
+If possible, a resolution will be reached at this stage - It may be necessary for the Headmistress, or their nominee, to carry out further investigations - The Headmistress will keep written records of all meetings and interviews held in relation to the complaint.
+These records are held by the Senior Deputy Head. - Once the Headmistress is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents informed in writing.
+The Headmistress will also give reasons for her decision and provide the parents with reasons within 17 working days of the compliant being put in writing - If the complaint is against the Headmistress, the complaint should be made to the Chair of Governors.
+The Chair of Governors, or their nominee will call for a full report from the Headmistress and for all the relevant documents.
 The Chair of Governors or their nominee may also call for a briefing from members of staff and will, where appropriate, speak to or meet with the parents to discuss the matter further.
 Once the Chair of Governors is satisfied that, so far as is practicable, all of the relevant facts have been established, the parents will be informed of his decision in writing.
 The Chairman will give reasons for his decision - If parents are still not satisfied with the decision they should proceed to Stage 3 of this procedure.